MicrosoftDocs/mslearn-aml-labs/labdocs/Lab01.md

 As its name suggests, a workspace is a centralized place to manage all of the Azure ML assets you need to work on a machine learning project.

 1. Sign into the [Azure portal](https://portal.azure.com) and create a new resource - search for "machine learning" and select **Machine Learning**.
-Specify a unique workspace name, create a new resource group in the region nearest to your location, and select the **Enterprise** workspace edition.
+Specify a unique workspace name and create a new resource group in the region nearest to your location.

-   > **Note**: Basic edition workspaces have lower cost, but don't include capabilities like Auto ML, the Visual Designer, and data drift monitoring.
-For more details, see [Azure Machine Learning pricing](https://azure.microsoft.com/pricing/details/machine-learning/).

 2. When the workspace and its associated resources have been created, view the workspace in the portal.
 You can manage workspace assets in the Azure portal, but for data scientists, this tool contains lots of irrelevant information and links that relate to managing general Azure resources.
 An alternative, Azure ML-specific web interface for managing workspaces is available.
 3. In the Azure portal blade for your Azure Machine Learning workspace, click the link to launch **Azure Machine Learning studio**; or alternatively, in a new browser tab, open [https://ml.azure.com](https://ml.azure.com).
 If prompted, sign in using the Microsoft account associated with your Azure subscription and select your Azure subscription and workspace.
 4. View the Azure Machine Learning studio interface for your workspace - you can manage all of the assets in your workspace from here.